Skip to content

 After the transcription is complete, it will be reviewed and proofread by at least one additional person to ensure that both accuracy and grammatical integrity guarantees are met.
 Here at Ditto Transcripts, we guarantee a minimum of a 99% accuracy rate, and we strive for (and regularly reach) that perfect 100%.

-Once everything has been proofread and double checked, we send the document back to you in your desired format.
+Once everything has been proofread and double-checked, we return the document to you in the format you prefer.
 If requested, we can send the transcription in multiple digital formats as well as (or instead of) a printed version.
 We securely archive the transcription so that it will be available if your files are ever lost or damaged for whatever reason.

-Here at Ditto Transcripts, you can expect to pay $1.50-5.00 per minute of the audio recording.
-At our agency, costs will vary depending on the type of transcription you need and what turnaround times you want.
+Here at Ditto Transcripts, you can expect to pay $1.50-5.00 per minute of the audio recording, and costs will vary depending on the type of transcription you need and what turnaround times you want.

 Transcription Rates Chart